 What are the chances of getting a job?

-Despite the rising number of people in the role, demand for electrical engineers remains high.
-As a result, electrical engineer appears on Immigration New Zealand's long-term skill shortage list and Immigration New Zealand's construction and infrastructure skill shortage list.
-This means the Government is actively encouraging skilled electrical engineers from overseas to work in New Zealand.
+Electrical engineer appears on Immigration New Zealand's long-term, and construction and infrastructure skill shortage lists.
+This means the government is actively encouraging skilled electrical engineers from overseas to work in New Zealand.

-Most electrical engineers work for major power supply companies.
+Electrical engineers often work for power supply companies.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)